bridgetownrb/bridgetown/bridgetown-website/src/_docs/structure.md

     </tr>
     <tr>
       <td>
-        <p class="default mt-0"><code>package.json</code></p>
+        <p class="default mt-0"><code>package.json</code><br/><code>start.js</code><br/><code>sync.js</code></p>
       </td>
       <td>
         <p>
           Manifest used by Yarn to install frontend assets and set up commands you can run to compile your Javascript, CSS, etc. via Webpack—as well as perform other tasks.
+Typically there are a couple scripts that are used to load the live-reload Browsersync server and run the Bridgetown and Webpack watchers simultaneously.
         </p>
       </td>
     </tr>